carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 The Input in Keras gets special treatment when images are used.
 Keras automatically calculates the number of inputs and outputs a specific layer needs and therefore how many edges need to be created.
 This means we must let Keras know how big our input is going to be.
 We do this by instantiating a `keras.Input` class and pass it a tuple to indicate the dimensionality of the input data.

-The input layer is created with the `tf.keras.Input` function and its first parameter is the expected shape of the input:
+The input layer is created with the `keras.Input` function and its first parameter is the expected shape of the input:

 ```
 keras.Input(shape=None, batch_size=None, dtype=None, sparse=None, batch_shape=None, name=None, tensor=None)